-- Groups: Interns serve as co-facilitators in groups with children, teens or parents (to be arranged) or to develop their own psychoeducational group.
+- Groups: Interns can choose to serve as co-facilitators in groups with children, teens or parents (to be arranged) or to develop their own psychoeducational group.

 - Community placements (when available): Interns may have the opportunity to work during the year (biweekly approximately 3-4 hours/week) at a community placement, to provide additional opportunities with consultation, program evaluation and/or non-traditional forms of service delivery.
 Options vary each year but may include local primary care practices or community agencies.

-- Community presentations: Each intern will be expected to develop a talk for parents or medical providers in the community on a topic of interest.
+- Community presentations (when possible): Each intern will be expected to develop a talk for parents or medical providers in the community on a topic of interest.
 Interested groups range from parents of elementary school children, high school students in health classes, parents of children with various medical diagnoses, nursing students, physical/occupational therapists interested in behavioral health, medical residents, etc.

-The application deadline for the 2019-2020 internship training year is November 1, 2018 at 11:00 p.m.
+The application deadline for the 2020-2021 internship training year is November 1, 2019 at 11:00 p.m.
 (CST).
-The following materials must be submitted through the APPIC AAPI Online by the application deadline for the candidate to be considered for interviews (to be conducted in mid-to-late December 2018):
+We welcome early submission of applications to facilitate the review process, and the following materials must be submitted through the APPIC AAPI Online by the application deadline for the candidate to be considered for interviews (to be conducted in mid-to-late December 2019):

 - Curriculum vitae (through AAPI)